OthmanSefraoui/Data_story/docs/index.md

 {% include display_world_em_norm.html %}

-We can see a decrease !
-We are actually reducing our emissions per inhabitant, which is very unexpected !
+We can see a decrease!
+We are actually reducing our emissions per inhabitant, which is very unexpected!